paperauthors/PLoS2022/README.md

-The simulation results are written to the npy folder; the subfolders m1/, clickon/, and hidden/ corresponds to the three models
+The simulation results are written to the npy folder; the subfolders m1/, clickon/, and hidden/ correspond to the three models,
-User Model 1, Model 2 of dissatisfied user, and model with hidden categories.
+User model 1, model 2 of dissatisfied user, and the model with hidden categories.

-Similarly, the figures are stored under the three subfolders under the plot folder.
+Similarly, the figures are stored under the three subfolders of the plot/ folder.